apache/spark/docs/ml-guide.md

 Developers should contribute new algorithms to `spark.mllib` and can optionally contribute to `spark.ml`.

-Guides for sub-packages of `spark.ml` include:

-* [Feature Extraction, Transformation, and Selection](ml-features.html): Details on transformers supported in the Pipelines API, including a few not in the lower-level `spark.mllib` API
-* [Ensembles](ml-ensembles.html): Details on ensemble learning methods in the Pipelines API
+See the [Algorithm Guides section](#algorithm-guides) below for guides on sub-packages of `spark.ml`, including feature transformers unique to the Pipelines API, ensembles, and more.

 **Table of Contents**